menu

 Occupations and Workforce

-When you are in Ragland, you'll notice that it is more blue-collar than most other communities in America.
-44.32% of Ragland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ragland is a town of service providers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Ragland who work in sales jobs (8.19%), food service (6.33%), and teaching (6.33%).
+Because occupations involving physical labor dominate the local economy, Ragland is generally considered to be a blue-collar town.
+44.26% of the Ragland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Ragland is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Ragland who work in sales jobs (8.43%), food service (8.43%), and management occupations (7.96%).

 Setting & Lifestyle